 Interns are seen as new professional employees who have a time-limited appointment at SHCS; this is moderated by their own level of experience/skill.
 Their status in the center is as a "trainee".
-Even within the trainee status, interns are seen as mentors by peer educators.
-Given their status as trainees, mindfulness is to be displayed around staff-trainee relationships and monitoring boundaries.
+Given their status as trainees, trainees are mindful of staff-trainee relationships and monitoring boundaries that are in line with APA ethical guidelines.